SAMcGee/CITC/emailfilters.md

 ---

 ***Email Spam Filters***:
-Email spam filters are programs which try to stop illegitimate emails from reaching users by filtering them.
-All filtering techniques have a trade off, between rejecting legitimate emails and letting through illegitimate emails.
-There are many types of filtering techniques avaliable to email administrators.
+Email spam filters are programs that try to stop illegitimate emails from reaching users by filtering them.
+All filtering techniques have a trade-off, between rejecting legitimate emails and letting through illegitimate emails.
+There are many types of filtering techniques available to email administrators.

 This is a video from a telephone company, so ignore the little bit at the end!